 Price: Free / $2.99

 Acorn: Attack of the Squirrels is a VR party game for the Oculus Rift, HTC Vive, or Oculus Quest.
 The companion app is available for Android and iOS, though, so multiplayer mode requires those platforms.
 Here’s how this game works.
 The VR player takes on the role of a large tree besieged by squirrels.
 The other players play as the squirrels on their phones and try to stay attached to the tree.
-There are four playable squirrels, each with their own abilities and quirks.
+There are four playable squirrels, each with its own abilities and quirks.
 It is shockingly good for a party game even if the barrier to entry is a little higher than most mobile party games.

 Price: Free to play

 Crossy Road is a family-friendly runner with a variety of multiplayer modes.
 Players progress forward and avoid things like water, traffic, and other obstacles.
 The point is to make it as far as possible without being crushed or falling into the water.
 Everyone needs their own device for the local multiplayer mode.
 However, other than that, it’s a fun and goofy little game.
 It is a free to play game.
-However, most of the in-app purchases are for character skins that don’t affect actual game play.
+However, most of the in-app purchases are for character skins that don’t affect actual gameplay.

 Price: $1.99 with in-app purchases

 Exploding Kittens is another party game with cards.
 This one is a little easier to play.
 Players draw cards until the Exploding Kitten card shows up.
 The players must then deal with that.
 Last person standing wins.
 This has both a physical and digital copy.
 Both make great party games.
 It supports up to five players.
 You can also purchase optional DLC for more cards.
-It’s not necessarily kid friendly, but it’s definitely not something for mature audiences only like Evil Apples.
+It’s not necessarily kid-friendly, but it’s definitely not something for mature audiences only like Evil Apples.